Bail decisions

 "Reverse onus of proof"

-The general rule is that the police or prosecution must satisfy the court that there is just cause for a person’s detention.
-The onus of proof is therefore with the police or prosecution.
+The general rule is that the onus of proof is with the police or prosecution to satisfy the court that there is just cause for a person’s detention.

-However, there are some circumstances where the person seeking bail must themselves prove to the court that bail should be granted.
+However the onus of proof is reversed when in some circumstances where the person seeking bail must themselves prove to the court that bail should be granted.
 The onus of proof therefore shifts to the person seeking bail.
 In these circumstances, a “reverse onus of proof” is said to apply.

 Examples include the following: